Keep the Information Flowing

 Federal securities laws require many public companies to register with the SEC and file reports containing audited financial statements.
 Before you invest in a company, check to see whether it’s registered with the SEC and read its reports.

 Check with your state securities regulator to see if it has information about the company.
 It can also tell you if the offering has been cleared for sale in your state.
 If a broker recommends the stock, ask the state office to check the Central Registration Depository (CRD) to see if there is any history of disciplinary actions against the broker.
 You can find your state securities department in the government pages of your phone directory or on the North American Securities Administrators Association website (www.nasaa.org).

-Financial Industry Regulatory Authority (FINRA), a self-regulatory organization governing stockbrokers, may be able to give you a partial disciplinary history on a broker or firm.
+The Financial Industry Regulatory Authority (FINRA), a self-regulatory organization governing stockbrokers, may be able to give you a partial disciplinary history on a broker or firm.
 Call 800-289-9999 or visit the FINRA website, click on Investors, and then Protect Yourself.
 Or do a search of the FINRA site for BrokerCheck.

 What is a pyramid scheme?

 This is a type of investment fraud in which the promoters recruit investors and then use them to recruit more investors.
 Everyone is promised a fabulous return on his or her money, such as 20% a year.
 The crooks use the money they receive from newer investors to make a few payments on the accounts of the first investors.
 Those investors in turn help to recruit an ever-increasing number of investors.
 The real profit is earned not by a business activity or product sales, but by the money coming in from investors.
 Eventually, the organizers run off with the cash.
 Pyramid schemes are often sold as “investment clubs” or “gifting circles,” and can involve the sale of products or distributorships.

 How can I protect myself from a pyramid scheme?